WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 }
 ```

+However, the cost of maintenance has not increased this time.

 ## Recap

 From the examples above, we can conclude:

 - Swift Macro is a form of encapsulation.
 What you are unable to implement
-  before Swift Macro was introduced remains being unable to implement.
+  before Swift Macro was introduced remains unable to implement.
 - Swift Macro generates codes by understanding the programmer's code at
   the compile time.
 This means that we can also do compile-time checking
   with the programmer's code.